-- Deliver increased income from the council's commercial assets, including its property portfolio. - Refresh the Council website, focusing on the customer journey to make it more user-friendly. - Tackle the backlog of unaudited accounts, ensuring the Council publishes draft (unaudited) accounts each year by the backstop dates proposed by Government. - Refresh the Procurement Strategy, ensuring a focus on social value and sustainability, and provide relevant training to Members and Officers. - Review outsourced services, considering all available options with the aim of providing improved and affordable high-quality services. - Strengthen our planning enforcement provision to tackle unauthorised development and other breaches. - 2.
-Work with Ubico to continuously look for new ways to improve our waste, recycling, grounds maintenance and streetcare services and ensure our city looks its best.
+- Deliver increased income from the council's commercial assets, including its property portfolio. - Refresh the Council website, focusing on the customer journey to make it more user-friendly. - Ensure the continuing provision of services for people who are digitally excluded or who have disabilities. - Tackle the backlog of unaudited accounts, ensuring the Council publishes draft (unaudited) accounts each year by the backstop dates proposed by Government. - Refresh the Procurement Strategy, ensuring a focus on social value and sustainability, and provide relevant training to Members and Officers. - Review outsourced services, considering all available options with the aim of providing improved and affordable high-quality services. - Strengthen our planning enforcement provision to tackle unauthorised development and other breaches. - 2.
+Work with Ubico to continuously look for new ways to improve our waste, recycling, grounds maintenance and street care services and ensure our city looks its best.